Kerfier/video_procesor/README.md

 ## How it works

-Detection runs every `--detection-interval` frames using YOLOv12 (faces) and `open_image_models` (license plates) in parallel.
-Between detection frames, each tracked object is followed by a KCF tracker.
+**Detection** runs every `--detection-interval` frames.
+YOLOv12n-face and the license plate model run in parallel, and their results are matched to existing tracks via Hungarian IoU matching.
+New tracks are created for unmatched detections.

+**Tracking** runs on every other frame using OpenCV's KCF tracker — fast and lightweight, no GPU required.

-When a new object is detected, a KCF tracker rewinds through a buffer of the last `--lookback-frames` frames to retroactively fill in blur boxes before the object was first detected.
+**Backward tracking**: when a new object is first detected, a KCF tracker rewinds through the last `--lookback-frames` frames to retroactively blur the object before it was first detected.
+Frames are held in a buffer until it's full so backward-tracked boxes can be applied before writing.

+**Blur**: each box is expanded by 20% and Gaussian-blurred through a rounded-rectangle alpha mask (15% corner radius).

-Audio is preserved automatically using the bundled FFmpeg.
+**Audio** is preserved automatically using the bundled FFmpeg, which re-muxes the original audio stream into the output without re-encoding.

 ## Debug mode